draeger-lab/refinegems/docs/source/usage.rst

 Usage
 =====

 This page shows how to quickly access the ``refinegems`` toolbox.
-More more detailed examples see :ref:`About different applications`.
+For more detailed examples see :ref:`About different applications`.

 ----